apache/ratis/README.md

 ## Building

 To render the final website, use the provided `build.sh` script.
-This script will generate the website in the directory `public/` and also perform a license check on the source files (prior to commit).

 ```
-hugo
+./build.sh <website_output>
 ```
+It will perform a license check on the source files and then generate the website in the given output directory

 To iteratively develop the website, you can use the `serve` command to start a local webserver with your content changes rendered in realtime:

 ```
-hugo serve
+hugo server -c <website_output>
 ```

 ## Publishing website changes